wootencl/react-selectable-fast/README.md

 * `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed or absolutely positioned element or the grandchild of one.
 * `resetOnStart` (Boolean) Unselect all items when you start a new drag.
 Default value is `false`.
 * `disable` (Boolean) Enable or disable the selectable draggable, useful if you want to enable drag of sub-items.
 Default value is `false`.
+* `delta` (Number) Value of the CSS transform property scaled list, useful if your list of items in `<SelectableGroup />` is wrapped by a scale css transform property.
+Default value is `1`.